A YEAR-LONG LEADERSHIP DEVELOPMENT PROGRAM FOR TRANSGENDER & GENDERQUEER SEMINARIANS

 III.
 At the conclusion of the Trans Cohort year, prepare a personal reflection on the experience and its impact on the individual’s life that can be used to encourage others to participate in the Trans Cohort experience in the future.

-This leadership development experience is sponsored by the Pacific School of Religion’s Center for Lesbian and Gay Studies in Religion and Ministry, The Freedom Center for Social Justice’s Transgender Faith and Action Network, and The Institute for Welcoming Resources at the National Gay and Lesbian Task Force.
+This leadership development experience is sponsored by Pacific School of Religion’s Center for LGBTQ and Gender Studies in Religion (CLGS), The Freedom Center for Social Justice’s Transgender Faith and Action Network, and The Institute for Welcoming Resources at the National Gay and Lesbian Task Force.

 For more information, please contact Rev. Jakob Hero-Shaw, Coordinator of the CLGS Transgender Religious Roundtable.